DoctorEww/software-assurance/Design.md

 **1. Introduction**

 In effort to best mitigate the highest impact threats, all automaitcally generated threats evaluated in review with a High priority were divided among the team and assessed for existing mitigations in the current BitWarden implementation.
-During individual threat review: (1) the threat is identified, (2) a justification is established, (3) existing mitigations are documented, and (4) notable gaps in identified threats and existing mitigations are highlighted.
+During individual threat review: (1) the threat is identified, (2) a justification for the mitigation of the threat is established, (3) existing, *implemented* mitigations are documented, and (4) notable gaps in identified threats and existing mitigations are highlighted.

 **2. Individual Threat Review**